47chapters/letsgo/docs/how-to/enqueue-asynchronous-work.md

 There are two common contexts in which you may want to schedule asynchronous work: from within the _API_ component, and from within the _worker_.

-When your application receives an HTTP request which requires work that cannot, should not, or needs not be completed during the lifetime of the HTTP request, you can schedule its asynchornous execution by the worker for later, and immediately respond to the HTTP request.
+When your application receives an HTTP request that requires work that cannot, should not, or needs not be completed during the lifetime of the HTTP request, you can schedule its asynchronous execution by the worker for later, and immediately respond to the HTTP request.
 One such case, which is already implemented in the LetsGo boilerplate, is the `POST /v1/contact` endpoint.
-It accepts a contact form submission from the _web_ component and schedules its processing for the _worker_ by enqueuing a message with type `letsgo:contact`.
+It accepts a contact form submission from the _web_ component and schedules its processing for the _worker_ by enqueuing a message with the type `letsgo:contact`.

 In another case, processing one chunk of asynchronous work in the _worker_ itself may require scheduling subsequent asynchronous jobs for later.
 For example, when you encounter errors or throttling limits when connecting to downstream services to complete an asynchronous job, you may want to re-schedule that job for later.